columbinas/columbinas/README.md

 FOR NOW...
 HII!!
 I'm selenia or finn!!
 I go by he/they/it pronouns, any work!
 I am 18!!!
 I have a beautifully cutieful handsome partner!!...
 I am the biggest fattest columbina fan/irl
 I promise i'm nice... just talk to me!!

+where to find me:  MHA/docks/GI/DW areas!
+I typically am on safe server 1 or 18+

 bio edit: 01/06/26

 </p>